Help | About | Suggestions | Alms | Chat [0] | Users [0] | Log In | Join

 I heard your cries broken Angel they were echos of mine long ago He said he was my friend, as he led me into the room inside He said he had something to show me and in my innocence I followed Such a long time ago, but never forgotten

-Down the ladder: this is the last
+Down the ladder: Broken Clay

 You must be logged in to leave comments.
 Vote: